jbakse/compform_site/content/animation/index.md

 ## Real-time vs. Pre-rendered

-In **pre-rendered** animations, all the frames in an animation are created ahead of time and then played back separately.
+In **pre-rendered** animations, all the frames in an animation are created ahead of time and then played back later.
 In **real-time** animations, the frames are created as they are shown.

 Real-time rendering for animation needs to be done quickly.
 To render an animation at 30 frames per second, each frame must be generated in 33 milliseconds or less.
 In exchange for limiting how much time can be spent rendering each frame, we gain a huge benefit.
-Real-time animation can react to information—including user input—that is not known ahead of time.
+Real-time animation can react to information—like user input—that is not known ahead of time.
 This allows real-time animation to be _interactive_.

 But pre-rendering provides its own huge benefit.
 Limiting the time spent rendering each frame often means compromising the quality or complexity of the animation.
-When creating a pre-rendered animation, one can take as long as necessary to create each frame, allowing for high complexity and quality.
+When creating a pre-rendered animation, rendering can take as long as necessary to create each frame, allowing for high complexity and quality.
 Individual frames in high-end animated films often take hours or even days to render, but they look better as a result.

 ### Frames Per Second

 Generally, faster frame rates produce smoother motion.
 At rates below about 10 frames per second, we tend to perceive a series of frames as independent images.
-Above 10, we begin to perceive a series of frames as a single image in motion.
+Above 10, we begin to perceive a series of frames as a single, moving image.
 Hand-drawn animation is often shown at 12 or 24 frames per second.
 Films are traditionally shot at 24 frames per second.
 Modern video games usually target 30 or 60 frames per second.
 Frame rates higher than 60 frames per second don't improve animation very much, but they are helpful in some cases like e-sports and virtual reality.
 Virtual reality is more demanding than flat animation partly because it is trying to create an illusion of _presence_, not just motion.
 Current VR systems run at 90+ frames per second.
 VR scenes must be rendered twice—once for each eye—and in real time, so each frame must be rendered in about 5 milliseconds.

 Take a look at the metronomes below to get a feel for how framerate corresponds to smoothness.
 They are animated at 5, 15, 30, and 60 frames per second.